Download EBB

 Yes.

-No. There is no "copy and paste" feature in EBB.
-You must type your entire exam directly into EBB and use the formatting features provided in that software program.
+No. You must type your entire exam directly into EBB and use the formatting features provided in that application.

 What to do if...

-If EBB won't open, or if the laptop crashes prior to the start of the exam, you may elect to obtain a Computer-Problem Form from the proctor that you will take to the Office of Student Records for assistance.
-You should not leave the exam room with any paper exam materials.
-You should:
+If EBB won’t open, or if the laptop crashes prior to the start of the exam, notify the proctor.
+You will be directed to the Office of Student Records for assistance.

-- go directly to the Law School's Office of Student Records (416HH) with completed Computer-Problem Form and laptop for Law School Information Technology assistance.
+• Retrieve your personal belongings (including laptop) and go directly to the Law School’s Office of Student Records (300HH) with the sealed exam materials and the completed Computer-Problem Form for Law School Information Technology assistance.

 You may choose to hand write your exam in bluebooks instead of taking advantage of the opportunity to type your exam in EBB.
 Bluebooks are available from the proctor for this purpose.

-You only have the option to type the remainder of your exam in EBB until 30 minutes prior to the end of the exam.
+You only have the option to type the remainder of your exam in EBB if you have more than 30 minutes remaining in your exam.
 If computer problems occur when there is LESS THAN 30 minutes left in the exam, you must obtain bluebooks from the proctor and continue hand writing your exam (Law School Information Technology assistance will be provided after the exam has ended).

 In order to be eligible for the opportunity to type the remainder of your exam in EBB, you MUST try the EBB Recovery feature at least once.
 The EBB Recovery feature allows students to restart their laptop, re-open EBB, and continue typing from where they left off.
 If the EBB Recovery feature does not work (i.e. laptop will not restart, EBB will not re-open, OR the previously typed text does not reappear [YOUR WORK IS PROBABLY NOT LOST]), then you may elect to obtain a Computer-Problem Form from the proctor that you will take to the Office of Student Records for assistance.
 Law School Information Technology staff will recover and print the previously typed portion of the exam and best efforts will be made to provide you with the opportunity to type the remainder of your exam in EBB.
-You should not leave the exam room with any paper exam materials (a staff member from the Office of Student Records will retrieve them from the proctor).
+You should not leave the exam room with any paper exam materials.
 You should:

-- go directly to the Law School's Office of Student Records (416HH) with completed Computer-Problem Form and laptop for Law School Information Technology assistance.
+• Retrieve your personal belongings (including laptop) and go directly to the Law School’s Office of Student Records (300HH) with the sealed exam materials and the completed Computer-Problem Form for Law School Information Technology assistance.

 Law School Information Technology staff will be available to assist you in the exam room after the exam has ended.